datachecks/dcs-core/README.md

 ## **Contributions**

-:raised_hands: We greatly appreciate contributions - be it’s a bug fix, new feature, or documentations!
+:raised_hands: We greatly appreciate contributions - be it a bug fix, new feature, or documentation!

 Check out the [contributions guide](https://github.com/waterdipai/datachecks/blob/main/CONTRIBUTING.md) and [open issues](https://github.com/waterdipai/datachecks/issues).